Sequential attractors in combinatorial threshold-linear networks: Simply-embedded structure and graph rules

-As Example~\ref{ex:sa-partitions} highlights, Theorem~\ref{thm:menu} does not fully nail down $\FP(G)$, but it does significantly limit the menu of fixed point supports.
+In general though, Theorem~\ref{thm:menu} is not sufficient to fully determine $\FP(G)$, but it does significantly limit the menu of fixed point supports.
 In particular, one direct consequence of Theorem~\ref{thm:menu} is that if there is some node $j \in \tau_i$ in $G$ that does not participate in any fixed points of $G|_{\tau_i}$, then $j$ cannot participate in any fixed point of the full graph $G$.
 Thus the supports of all the fixed points of $G$ are confined to $[n]\setminus \{j\}$.
 For example, node $6$ in in Figure~\ref{fig:sa-partition-examples} does not appear in $\FP(G|_{\tau_3})$, and thus does not appear in any fixed point support for any of the graphs in panels B-E. It turns out that if the removal of node $j$ does not change the fixed points of the component subgraph, i.e.\ if $\FP(G|_{\tau_i}) = \FP(G|_{\tau_i\setminus\{j\}})$, then we can actually remove $j$ from the full graph $G$ without changing $\FP(G)$.
 Thus we have the following theorem.